 Radar detector users and troopers can be thought of as making the race towards the top technology to outdo the other.
 What began as a means to avoid speeding tickets soon developed to become a device that can do more than just identify different types of signals and radar bands.

 Traffic authorities caught on, as anyone could anticipate, and made use of equipment that could accurately find radar detectors.
-The technology they are employing is not to be underestimated—the latest Spectre, for instance, is leaving more and more users of radar detectors vulnerable.

 You can’t expect the other side not to have a counter, which is why we now have so-called undetectable radar detectors.